 Over the last year, Devon has led alternative and mindfulness-based High Holiday services for Hillel at the University of Waterloo and co-directed a cohort for Jewish Social Entrepreneurship there.
 She has also produced a bestselling book with images of Jews as they are (Jews of Colour, Jews in palliative care, Jews aching and feeling) in poetry and painting, while creating a Kabbalat Shabbat book (“Better Angels”) that is currently being incorporated into home-based, intentional Jewish communities in the United States.

-In Fall 2018, Devon was selected as a Rabbinic Fellow in Leadership for Public Life by JOIN for Justice, the Jewish Organizing & Training Institute.
-She is currently serving as a Scholar-in-Residence for the Canadian Jewish Political Affairs Committee.
+In Fall 2018, Devon was selected as a Rabbinic Fellow in Leadership for Public Life by JOIN for Justice, the Jewish Organizing & Training Institute and served as a Scholar-in-Residence for the Canadian Jewish Political Affairs Committee.